 Finally, if there were Parameter values in any test shown, those are displayed as the rightmost columns, as shown above.

 By default, the results column contents are defined in the script file RESULTS.RTS located in the same directory as the RealTest program:

-This default script includes a number of commented-out column definitions.
-Feel free to uncomment if you'd like to add them to your stats display.
+This default script includes several commented-out column definitions.
+Feel free to uncomment them if you'd like to add them to your stats display.

-To change the order of the columns in the window, simply rearrange the lines of this script and the re-apply it.
+To change the order of the columns in the window, simply rearrange the lines of this script and then re-apply it (press F4).

 See Results Section for more details on results window customization.

 At any time, there can only be one set of results column definitions, which remain active until they are replaced.